Working with Models

 Editing risk ratings

 Each asset has an impact rating and each attacker has a likelihood rating (High / Medium / Low).
-These are assigned by the LLM during generation but can be adjusted manually.
+These ratings are composed deterministically from underlying factor decompositions — seven factors for asset impact, five for attacker likelihood.
+The LLM judges the factors during generation; you adjust ratings by editing the factors, not the H/M/L directly.

 Model names